michaelgobz/image-classifier/README.md

 - the number of non-dog images
 - the number of matches between pet & classifier labels
 - the number of correctly classified dog images
-- the number of correctly classified non-dog images
 - the number of correctly classified breeds of dog images
 - the number of correctly classified not-a-dog images
 - the percentage of correctly classified dog images
-- the percentage of correctly classified breed of dog images
-- the percentage of correctly classified not-a-dog images
 - the percentage of correctly classified dog breed images
 - the percentage of correctly classified breed of dog images
 - the percentage of correctly classified not-a-dog images